Difference Between Dividend and Growth

 Key Difference

 - If the investor is looking for liquidity and cash at periodic intervals, he should opt for dividend investing.
-If, on the contrary, an investor is looking for growth and wants to stay invested for a long time, he should opt for growth mutual fund stocks to reap the benefits
+If, on the contrary, an investor is looking for growth and wants to stay invested for a long time, he should opt for growth mutual fund stocks to reap the benefits.

 Dividend vs Growth Comparative Table

-Dividend | Growth | |
+Dividend | Growth |

-Shorter time horizon as cash inflow is regular. | Longer time horizon as cash flow is only at the end of a period. | |
+Shorter time horizon as cash inflow is regular. | Longer time horizon as cash flow is only at the end of a period. |

-Cash inflow from the stock at periodic intervals | Cash inflow at redemption or sale only. | |
+Cash inflow from the stock at periodic intervals | Cash inflow at redemption or sale only. |

-A release of excess return | Re-investment of excess return | |
+A release of excess return | Re-investment of excess return |

-The money received is tax-free at the hands of a unitholder. | The money is only tax-free in some schemes of mutual funds if you can stay invested for 15 years or more. | |
+The money received is tax-free at the hands of a unitholder. | The money is only tax-free in some mutual funds schemes if you can stay invested for 15 years or more. |

-Dividend stocks offer consistent cash flow, which is potentially less risky than growth stock because the investor is getting money at regular intervals. | Growth stocks have the potential for higher returns for investors.
-Growth stocks are compatible with those investors who are not looking for instant cash flow and are looking to stay invested for a longer time. | |
+Dividend stocks offer consistent cash flow, potentially less risky than growth stocks because the investor gets money at regular intervals. | Growth stocks have the potential for higher returns for investors.
+Growth stocks are compatible with those investors who are not looking for instant cash flow and are looking to stay invested for a longer time. |

-They generally outperform growth stocks. | They generally underperform than dividend stocks. | |
+They generally outperform growth stocks. | They generally underperform than dividend stocks. |

-The investor losses on the compounding of the excess return of the stock as the money are withdrawn in the form of dividends by the investor. | The excess profits get compounded and stay re-invested, which in return increases the value of the investment and is compounded every period. |
+The investor losses on the compounding of the stock's excess return as the money are withdrawn in the form of dividends by the investor. | The excess profits get compounded and stay re-invested, which increases the value of the investment and is compounded every period. |

 What Option to Choose?